clover/codelab-remote-pay-cloud/README.md

 +
 + // Present the merchant with the option of approving or rejecting the signature.
 +
-+ // Due to the asynchronous nature of drawing on an html canvas, we need to
++ // Due to the asynchronous nature of drawing on an HTML canvas,
 + // enqueue this in the message queue to be executed when the call stack is
-+ // empty. otherwise, the confirm dialog will appear before the signature
++ // empty.
+Otherwise, the confirm dialog will appear before the signature
 + // has rendered.
 + setTimeout(function() {
 +   if (confirm("Would you like to approve this signature?")) {